When The White House Can't Be Believed

 Don Jr.'s statements turned out to be untrue.
 So were the denials of the president's involvement, who, it turned out, dictated his son's response to the Times.

-President Trump made clear he didn't care about the deception.
+The president made clear he didn't care about the deception.

 "Wait a minute, wait a minute," he said.
 "That's not a statement to a high tribunal of judges.
 That's a statement to the phony New York Times."